dymytryo/retention_with_sql/README.md

         date_trunc('Month', full_date) Month,
         day_of_month(max(full_date)) day_number
     FROM
-        AWSDataCatalog.fullDateInfo -- table built with Python in Glue job to give info about a given day WHERE
+        AWSDataCatalog.glue.fullDateInfo -- table built with Python in Glue job to give info about a given day WHERE
         True
         AND full_date >= date '2017-06-15'